jayanth920/egglang/runner/README.md

 # Egg 🥚🐣

-Egg is a minimalist, whimsical programming language inspired by eggs and birds — designed to be simple, fun, and easy to extend.
-It uses playful keywords like `yolk`, `shellmatch`, `carton`, and `hatch` to create a unique coding experience.
+Egg is a minimalist, whimsical programming language inspired by eggs and birds , designed to be simple, fun, and easy to extend.
+- Built for the VelociCode challenge, EggLang embraces the prehistoric spirit of the event by treating **eggs not just as symbols**, but as a full-blown *design philosophy*.
+From the syntax (`yolk`, `hatch`, `carton`, `crackup`) to the underlying mechanics, every part of EggLang is inspired by birds, eggs, and evolutionary fun.

+- Just like life hatching from an egg, every EggLang program begins with a humble `yolk` (variable), evolves through control flow like `loop` and `shellmatch`, and ends with a glorious `hatch` (output).
+It's a language that doesn’t just run , it **evolves on your terminal**, one 🐣 at a time.
 ---

 ## Features